-This question was submitted by a user and answered by a volunteer of our choice.

 Example

-XYZ Ltd sells machinery to ABC Ltd. for 10,000 at 60 days credit.
-However, ABC Ltd is declared bankrupt and therefore can no longer pay the specified amount.
-This amount of 10,000 is an expense for XYZ Ltd and leads to a fall in the accounts receivables.
-Hence, it is not a liability for the company but an expense.
+XYZ Ltd sells machinery to ABC Ltd. for 5,000 at 60 days credit.
+However, ABC Ltd has been declared bankrupt and can no longer pay the specified amount.
+This amount of 5,000 is a non-cash expense for XYZ Ltd and leads to a fall in the accounts receivables.
+Hence, it is a bad debt.
+It is not a liability for the company but an expense.

 Bad Debts Shown in the Income Statement